jddixon/alertz/README.md

 [fieldz](https://jddixon.github.io/fieldz)
 protocol, which is meant to be compatible with Protocol Buffers.

-Alertz is still being specified.
+alertz is still being specified.

 ## Message Types